 The microbiome is an internal metropolis of trillions of microorganisms or microbes that live in our bodies, mostly in the intestines.
 It is an area of intense and active research, as scientists are finding that the microbiome plays a key role in immune function.
 The gut is a major site of immune activity and the production of antimicrobial proteins.
 [6,7] The diet plays a large role in determining what kinds of microbes live in our intestines.
 A high-fiber plant-rich diet with plenty of fruits, vegetables, whole grains, and legumes appear to support the growth and maintenance of beneficial microbes.
 Certain helpful microbes break down fibers into short chain fatty acids, which have been shown to stimulate immune cell activity.
 These fibers are sometimes called prebiotics because they feed microbes.
 Therefore, a diet containing probiotic and prebiotic foods may be beneficial.
 Probiotic foods contain live helpful bacteria, and prebiotic foods contain fiber and oligosaccharides that feed and maintain healthy colonies of those bacteria.

-- Probiotic foods: Kefir, yogurt with live active cultures, fermented vegetables, sauerkraut, tempeh, kombucha tea, kimchi, and miso.
+- Probiotic foods include kefir, yogurt with live active cultures, fermented vegetables, sauerkraut, tempeh, kombucha tea, kimchi, and miso.

-- Prebiotic foods: Garlic, onions, leeks, asparagus, Jerusalem artichokes, dandelion greens, bananas, and seaweed.
+- Prebiotic foods include garlic, onions, leeks, asparagus, Jerusalem artichokes, dandelion greens, bananas, and seaweed.
 However, a more general rule is to eat a variety of fruits, vegetables, beans, and whole grains for dietary prebiotics.

 Chicken soup as medicine?